BC100Dev/AnlinxOS/README.md

 ---

 ## Key Concepts
-- **Built on customized CLFS**: This OS does not contain a repackaged distribution base, like ZorinOS, taking the distro base of Ubuntu.
+- **Built on CLFS**: This OS does not contain a repackaged distribution base, like ZorinOS, taking the distro base of Ubuntu.
 AnlinOS is constructed using CLFS (Coding Linux from Scratch) for complete control for each component.
 - **Android Framework being included**: Unlike AOSP-based systems, AnlinOS does not depend on the Android Runtime, SystemUI or typical Android HALs.
 This means that the Android Framework Support is translated to the glibc Layer (see [`alde`](https://github.com/BC100Dev/alde) for reference).
+- **GSI-like experience**: Android in itself gives you the possibility to have a GSI (Generic System Image) on an Android device, meaning one ROM can support several devices.
+This OS takes that concept in developing a suitable solution, especially for those that are mainly afraid of unlocking the bootloader and possibly bricking the device in the process.
+Don't worry, you still need to unlock the bootloader :skull:
+- **HAL being customizable**: The HAL (Hardware Abstraction Layer) itself will provide generic modules (think of them as drivers), meaning you can load in custom drivers from the device vendor you own.
+This means that you can integrate certain device drivers that will make most of the performance onto the operating system.
 - **Compatibility Layers**: The core idea is to get most programs to work with a compatibility layer, similar to how Windows operates, making older shared libraries still being present, even when they are no longer being up to date.